Spea/SpBowerBundle/Resources/doc/nested_dependencies.md

 SpBowerBundle Nested Dependencies
 =================================

-By default all automatically registerd asset resources use deep nesting for dependencies, this means that if you have a package `my_package` which requires the package `jquery`, and you use the assetic resource `@my_package_js`, `jquery_js` will be included aswell.
+By default all automatically registered asset resources use deep nesting for dependencies, this means that if you have a package `my_package` which requires the package `jquery`, and you use the assetic resource `@my_package_js`, `jquery_js` will be included aswell.